boschsensortec/Bosch-BSEC2-Library/README.md

-# Instructions for using the BSEC Arduino Library in Arduino 1.8.16
+# Instructions for using the BSEC Arduino Library in Arduino 1.8.19

 ## About BSEC

-Bosch Sensortec Environmental Cluster (BSEC) Software v2.0.6.1 released on April 30th, 2021
+Bosch Sensortec Environmental Cluster (BSEC) Software v2.2.0.0 released on May 9th, 2022

 The BSEC fusion library has been conceptualized to provide a higher-level signal processing and fusion for the BME688.
 The library receives compensated sensor values from the sensor API.
 It processes the BME688 signals to provide the requested sensor outputs.